rikonaka/pistol-rs/README.md

 **Probe the loopback address and local machine**

-Because the entire `pistol`'s sending and receiving methods are based on the datalink layer, and the loopback address does not support sending ethernet frame data, but only at the transport layer.
+Because the entire `pistol`'s sending and receiving methods except services scan are based on the datalink layer, and the loopback address does not support sending ethernet frame data, but only at the transport layer.
+This means that when I send any data to local machine, I will not receive any response data packets.

 And the transport layer design of `libpnet` lacks flexibility and customizability, for example there is `ipv4_packet_iter` method only and no `ipv6_packet_iter` method, it means that I cannot receive any ipv6 packets if I changes the `pistol`'s sending and receiving methods from datalink layer to transport layer, [reference](https://docs.rs/pnet/0.35.0/pnet/transport/index.html).